Cabinet paper consultation with departments#

 - the Ministry of Justice:

-- to ensure consistency with the New Zealand Bill of Rights Act 1990, the Human Rights Act 1993, and the Privacy Act 2020
+- to ensure consistency with the New Zealand Bill of Rights Act 1990, the Human Rights Act 1993, and the Privacy Act 2020.
+The Ministry of Justice website includes useful guidance on how to identify and consider the impact on rights, and contact information

 - for proposals for new criminal offences, infringements, or penalties (including civil pecuniary penalties), or to alter existing ones.